 T- 3 days until the day of pink, cookies, hearts and general love related things is upon us.

 Side note: can someone PLEASE explain what “T- insert time here” means.
 I seriously don’t know and just said it cause it sounded like something I should be saying.
 And, it sounds dramatic and that keeps you interested right?
 Yes.So, this steak is MEGA EASY.
 Which I think is kind of a trend on account of all the other steak recipes I’ve shared – keto steak, mango curry steak and Asian miso steak sheet pan dinner, have also been SUPER easy.
+We even had balsamic steak salad which, you guessed it, EASY.

 This steak is “embarrassed to share it with you kind of easy”, but you don’t mind right?
 I mean, there’s coconut, spice, coffee AND chocolate so I figured your face would be like “yum,” and you would forgive me for sharing something so easy peasy.